earthspay/earths-documentation/ko/mobile-apps/iOS/account-managment/restore-an-account.md

 ![](/_assets/account_restoring_ios_04.jpg)

 Click on it, and you will be forwarding to additional wallet section.
-There you will find your Waves address.
+There you will find your Earths address.
 If you have imported an account correctly, you will get the same address that you had.

 ![](/_assets/account_restoring_ios_05.jpg)